 - Drafted bespoke and complex trust instruments and foundation regulations for high net worth individuals and families together with a wide variety of supplemental trust instruments (including instruments of appointment, resignation, removal, amendment, confirmation, termination, release and indemnities).

 - Offshore secondments

-- Daisy spent four months on secondment to the Litigation and Insolvency department in Guernsey.
-During this time, she advised and settled proceedings in relation to a broad range of claims in Guernsey involving breach of directors’ duties, knowing receipt, dishonest assistance, breach of contract and professional negligence.
+- Appleby, Guernsey (Litigation and Insolvency) (2012 – 2013) – Daisy spent four months on secondment to the Litigation and Insolvency department in Guernsey.
+During this time, she advised and settled proceedings in relation to a broad range of claims in Guernsey, including a £900M dispute in Guernsey arising from the novation of a security interest agreement.
+This matter concerned claims for breach of directors’ duties, knowing receipt and dishonest assistance against multiple defendants.

 - 2009-2010: BPP Law School (BVC) – Very Competent

 - 2005-2008: University of Kent (LLB) – First Class